 None of the above

-Pregabalin is a third-line treatment for generalised anxiety disorder (https://cks.nice.org.uk/topics/generalized-anxiety-disorder/management/management/) while mirtazapine is a useful antidepressant for people who are struggling to gain weight and sleep.
+Pregabalin is a third-line treatment for generalised anxiety disorder (https://cks.nice.org.uk/topics/generalized-anxiety-disorder/management/management/).

 Stem 1 - Question 6If you chose to prescribe amitriptyline, this drug might worsen her lethargy.
 What is the most likely reason for this?